 Atypically, nothing to block this time.

 See above answer.

-The scene-stealing Ann B. Davis isn't around, but also isn't really missed, so Henning and company obviously did something right this time.
+The scene-stealing Ann B. Davis is AWOL but isn't really missed, so Henning and company obviously did something right this time.
 It isn't quite the best of the installments focusing on "Bob's Bad Influence", but presents the familiar tale with just enough freshness.
 Fewer sidesplitting moments than usual for the setup, but like Bob Collins himself, Bob's Forgotten Fiancee manages to slip through and score often than not. (*** out of four)